IRCM/rna-polymerase-pauses-j/README.md

-HTS-Tools
+BED-Tools
 =========

-Tools for high-throughput sequencing - NGS (next-generation sequencing)
+Tools for BED files